maylay/postActiv/README.md

 your configuration options in any upgrade, so you will want to make changes in the config.php file.

-You can read <CONFIGURING> to get the full summary of different options available to customize your postActiv install.
+You can read <CONFIGURING.md> to get the full summary of different options available to customize your postActiv install.

 ## Compatibility